 - 1. Children looked after by a local authority and previously looked after children. - 2.
-Children who live in the catchment area at the closing date for applications, who, at the time of admission, will have a brother or sister attending the school

-- 3. Other children who live in the catchment area at the closing date for applications - 4.
-Children who live outside the catchment area who, at the time of admission, will have a brother or sister attending the school - 5.
-Children who live outside the catchment area.
+Children who live in the catchment area at the closing date for applications and who, at the time of admission, will have a brother or sister attending the academy. - 3.
+Other children who live in the catchment area at the closing date for applications. - 4.
+Children who live outside the catchment area and who, at the time of admission, will have a brother or sister attending the academy. - 5.
+Children who live outside the catchment area at the closing date for applications.